-Education System and Institutions in Denmark - An Overview
+Education System in Denmark

 Excellence in education and learning at all levels is indispensable if one wants to be competitive in today’s globalised world.
 This in turn makes education a main concern in Denmark.
 With their world-class academic standards together with innovative learning tactics, the Danish institutions are grooming their students to play a dynamic role in a globalised, knowledge-based culture.